 $service: logger

 The one thing I liked was the decorator-like vibe of my proxies.
-Because they are not extending the class, I can proxy final classes too, which most of my classes are.
+Because they aren't extending the class, I can proxy final classes too, which most of my classes are.
 I wanted to keep that but get rid of the container, the service id, and keep private services private… And so began my quest for the tiniest proxies, and, to my despair, the quest for documentation (spoiler alert: there is none).
-I guess that's what Sundays are for.
+I guess that is what Sundays are for.

 Designing my own proxy generator

 Compared to ocramius/proxy-manager, which can proxy you to the moon, my proxies are more like decorators, implementing the same interface as their target service.
-Also, because they leverage anonymous classes they are way simpler to generate and happily fit in the same method as their factory.
+Also, because they leverage anonymous classes they're way simpler to generate and happily fit in the same method as their factory.

 Consider the following class and interface: